 - Scenic Snowcat Tour*: Enjoy a sightseeing tour of Winter Park mountain in a heated 13 passenger snowcat.
 This loop tour travels across beginner, intermediate, and expert trails, making several stops along the way for photos.
 Snowcats depart from the front of the Balcony House at 10:00 am and 12:00 pm Friday, Saturday, and Sunday: (60-120 minute tour).
 Snowcat tours may not be available during your festival trip if snowcat repairs temporarily make them unavailable.
 Limited passenger capacity of the snowcat tours could make them unavailable during your festival trip.
 Also- lack of snow at the ski area base could make snowcat tours begin service higher on the mountain, and require a person to load a chairlift (will be included with the snow cat tour).
 See below for suggested snowcat tour reservations.

-- Guided Snowshoe Tour*: Enjoy a 2 hour relaxing walk through the back country.
-Perfect for non-skiers and first time snowshoers, the tour route travels an off-the-beaten-path along wildlife game trails and summer mountain biking trails.
+- Guided Snowshoe Tour*: Enjoy a 2 hour relaxing downhill walk through the resort back country.
+Perfect for non-skiers and first time snowshoers, the tour begins with a lift up the mountain, and then travels down an off-the-beaten-path along wildlife game trails and summer mountain biking trails.
 Tours usually depart at 10:30 am daily (maybe more often) and guests need to arrive at the Balcony House 15 minutes prior to departure for check in.
 Warm clothing and winter boots are suggested.
-Snowshoe tours may not be available after April 19, 2018.

 - * Reservations for tours are strongly recommended, and can be made by calling the Winter Park Resort Tour Center at 970.726.1616.
 If the staff is not available to answer, a message can be left and you can expect a call back.
 If you’re inside of 24 hours and would like to participate in a snowshoe or snowcat tour, please contact us in person at the Guest Service desk in the Balcony House at the base of Winter Park Resort, or call 970.726.5514 ext.
 1727.
 All times and availability subject to change.